seng637-winter-2022/seng637-a5-mreza-kiani/Assignment5-Report.md

 # Assessment Using Reliability Demonstration Chart

 # Comparison of Results
+* At the end of the data range, the time between failures is increasing which means the reliability increases.
+But in RDC, based on MTTF value the cumulative data region signifies the reliability factor, i.e the SUT is acceptable/reject/continue.
+* Also, we could predict the reliability of the system for the next future minutes, which is not possible in the RDC method.
+* Since the dataset is small, RDC is more reliable in comparison with the reliability growth analysis.
+* The RDC technique is like a classification problem, which decides whether this software is reliable or not, accepts or rejects the current system, or needs more data to decide.
+But reliability growth testing is somehow like a regression problem that predicts the future reliability, failure rate, and time between the failures.
+* With the reliability growth analysis, we found out that the current failure rate is about 2.9 failures per minute, which is not acceptable if we consider the target failure rate’s value as 0.01.
+We could predict when we will reach this target if the current pattern continues.
+On the other hand, RDC itself does this calculation based on the risk inputs (Developer's Risk α and Users risk β) that we give them to the system.

 # Discussion on Similarity and Differences of the Two Techniques
+* The RDC technique is like a classification problem, which decides whether this software is reliable or not, accepts or rejects the current system, or if it needs more data to decide, but reliability growth testing is like a regression problem that predicts the future reliability.
+* Reliability growth testing is for assessing the current reliability, identifying and eliminating the faults, and predicting future reliability.
+On the other hand, Reliability Demonstration Chart is used toward the end of the growth testing period to verify that a specific reliability level has been achieved.
+* In RDC, the accurate time of the failures must be known.
+In the reliability growth testing, we could use other methods instead, for example, failure-count data.
+* A disadvantage of the RDC is that it can't be used to calculate the exact quantitative value for the reliability of the system under study, but in the reliability growth testing if the data is enough, it could predict it with high accuracy.
+* When we have a few data points, using RDC is better than the reliability growth testing, which needs more data points for the result to become valid.

 # How the team work/effort was divided and managed
 We used Discord as our communication tool and Zoom for our video calls and also to record the demo.